-The Inzu project is without doubt an ambitious project and the first one of its kind in the whole country.
+The Inzu project is without doubt an ambitious project and the first one of its kind in entire Rwanda.

 After sports, while working and during meetings, all you need is good coffee or an ice-cold drink!

 Facilites for persons with disabilities […] are important and necessary.

-Unfortunately, it is not only a lack of access in public space but the situation gets worse for people in a wheelchair looking for residency houses which are all not accessible with a wheelchair.
+Still, public space (including new facilities in Kigali) remain often unaccessible and the situation becomes even worse for people in a wheelchair looking for residency houses which are all not barrier-free.

-Therefore we will be happy to serve with the Inzu project as a model for accessible initiatives in Rwanda, showing how a dignified and independent life being a PWD in a wheelchair is possible by constructing inclusively.
+Therefore, we will be happy to serve with the Inzu project as a model for accessible initiatives in Rwanda, showing how a dignified and independent life in a wheelchair is possible by constructing inclusively.

 Where we are at

 4BF Inzu possesses a nice plot in Nyamta (Bugesera District) and has worked on first drafts for the ‘Inzu’.